TwoBitCliff/Jifs_Craft_Cider/README.md

 ### Content

+1. The project was inspired and adapted from the boutique ado project.

 1. The dataset for the products was sourced from https://www.kaggle.com/ and then amended to fit the projects needs.

 1. The blog post was inspired and adapted from this guide: https://djangocentral.com/building-a-blog-application-with-django/